 EMV is a standard for globally interoperable, secure payments.
 The key element of EMV involves including dynamic data in every transaction.
 This makes chip transactions more secure and reduces the risk of counterfeit fraud.

 When a consumer uses an EMV-enabled device to pay at a chip terminal, the transacting card and cardholder are authenticated, verified and the transaction is authorized.
-The cardholder can use a PIN (Personal Identification Number), sign or use biometric cardholder verification (such as a fingerprint, face recognition, etc.) to confirm that the device is theirs.
+The cardholder can use a PIN (Personal Identification Number), sign or use biometric cardholder verification (e.g., fingerprint, facial recognition, etc.) to confirm that the device is theirs.

 EMV powers both contact and contactless secure chip transactions.
 It is essential to reducing fraud by facilitating advanced authentication that incorporates unique information in each transaction, making it virtually impossible to replicate.